Bruzhi: History

+According to the 1921 census, Bruzgi had a population of 151, entirely Polish by nationality and Catholic by confession.

+During World War II, Bruzgi was occupied by the Soviet Union from 1939 to 1941, then by Nazi Germany until 1944, and then re-occupied by the Soviet Union afterwards.

-Between 1940 and 1959 the village was the administrative center of Bruzhinsky Selsoviet.
-Until 2002 it was part of Padlabiennie Selsoviet.
+Between 1940 and 1959, the village served as the administrative center of Bruzgi rural council (selsoviet).
+Until 2002, it was part of Padlabyennye rural council.

-2020s
+21st century

 In 2021, refugees, primarily Iraqi, entered the vicinity of Bruzgi, intending to depart from there to cross the Polish Border at Kuźnica.
 In response, the Polish government declared a state of emergency, stationing over 12,000 troops at the border.
 Politicians from Poland and the European Union accused Belarusian President Alexander Lukashenko of using the migrants as a form of "hybrid warfare" to destabilize Poland and other EU member countries.